-The Council engages in a number of educational activities to encourage discussion of bioethics issues among young people.
+The Council engages in a number of educational activities to encourage discussion of bioethics among young people and others.

 This set of resources gives an introduction to ethical issues in clinical (health) research involving children and young people, and how research is reviewed or approved.

 The resources are based on materials developed in collaboration with researchers to support evidence gathering for the Council’s project on children and clinical research.
 The set includes a flexible plan for a workshop or lesson with different activity options including films, a role play exercise and group discussion.
 We suggest the resources are suitable as training material for research ethics committees, and for students from Key Stage 3 through to undergraduate level or above.

 This set of resources looks at the ethical and social issues that arise when people are asked to donate organs and tissue to benefit others.